Renting Servers in the Cloud: The Case of Equal Duration Jobs: Conclusion

 \section{Conclusion}

-In this paper, we investigated the \RSiC problem to assign jobs to servers while minimizing the total cost of all rented servers.
+~ In this paper, we investigated the \RSiC problem to assign jobs to servers while minimizing the total cost of all rented servers.
 We considered the case where jobs have equal duration.
-We derived new bounds on the competitive ratios of two of commonly used, and perhaps even most commonly used, algorithms, \NF and \FF.
+We derived new bounds on the competitive ratios of two commonly used and well-studied algorithms, \NF and \FF.
 We proved that \NF is $2$-competitive.
 In the case that the arrival time of jobs belong to ${0, t}$ when $t \in (0, 1)$, the asymptotic competitive ratio of \FF is at least $\frac{34}{27} (t+1)$.
 This result shows that \FF has ratio $1.\overline{8}$ when $t = 1/2$ and has ratio $2.\overline{518}$ when $t \rightarrow 1$.
 Furthermore, we applied the weight function technique to the \RSiC problem for the first time.
-By using this technique, we established the upper bound on the competitive ratio of $\dfrac{168}{131}(1+t)$ for the case of jobs having arrival ${0, t}$ where $t \ge 1/28$ and provided that \FF servers are of duration $1+t$.
-As a result, letting $t \rightarrow 1$ yields the ratio $\approx 2.56488$, and setting $t = 1/2$ gives the ratio $\approx 1.92$.
+By using this technique, we established the upper bound on the competitive ratio of $\frac{168}{131}(1+t)$ for the case of jobs having arrival ${0, t}$ where $t > 0.559$.
+When $t \rightarrow 1$, this gives an upper bound of $2.559$ on the asymptotic competitive ratio of \FF for this case.
 Besides that, we obtained a strict competitive ratio of $2$ for \FF, where each job has a duration of $2$ and arrival time of $0$ or $1$.
-In future work, we would like to extend these results to jobs with arbitrary arrival times.
-Finally, it would be interesting to investigate the general case of \RSiC and attempting to close the gap between the upper and lower bounds for this problem.
+Finally, it would be interesting to investigate the general case of \RSiC and attempt to close the gap between the upper and lower bounds for this problem.